pwittchen/ReactiveNetwork/README.md

 ### Observing WiFi Access Points

 We can observe WiFi Access Points with `observeWifiAccessPoints(context)` method.
-Subscriber will be called everytime, when strength of the WiFi Access Points signal changes.
+Subscriber will be called everytime, when strength of the WiFi Access Points signal changes (it usually happens when user is moving around with a mobile device).
 We can do it in the following way:

 ```java
 new ReactiveNetwork().observeWifiAccessPoints(context)